LuisMartinezWD/Algorithms25LM/README.md

 this was difficult as it included the usage of Maps, in this case a Dictionary.
 Until this point I have only ever heard of them, never trying to use them on my own.
 There was a LOT of googling done and I think I did it right?
 I'm not too sure to be honest, but this assignment was definitely something that I think was useful.

 Like I said, I am not 100% confident this is correct at all, but I believe it is fairly close

+# Midterm Reflection

+## Overall a very informative semester

+Up till this point, there have been many new concepts that were introduced to me, and much renforcement on concepts I already knew of.
+Completing these assignments definitely has helped me understand how I should be using the tools that C# offers, I hope that over time I can learn another language and apply these same concepts to that language.
+In a way this class has taught me how to learn.